 All my best on your journey,

 Question for you: Is there something from your past that you need to resolve?
-What steps will you take to stop the past from holding you back so that you can move forward with your dreams?
+What steps will you take to stop holding on to the past and move forward?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.